 Mateo joined Watsi on November 22nd, 2016.
-Six years ago, Mateo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mateo's most recent donation traveled 4,200 miles to support Gareth, a very special 4-year-old boy from Bolivia, to fund life-saving heart surgery.
+Seven years ago, Mateo joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mateo's most recent donation traveled 8,500 miles to support Paul, a farmer from Kenya, to fund a leg surgery.